7 Important Factors of PCB Conformal Coating Ideal Thickness

 5. Brushing – this is a simple technique applicable when it comes to undertaking reworks or repairs.

 Again, the thickness of a coating depends on the application method that a designer chooses.
-In most cases, brushing and manual spraying produces a thick layer that may end up causing some stress on the printed circuit board.
+In most cases, brushing and manual spraying produce a thick layer that may end up causing some stress on the printed circuit board.

 The conformal coating application method is also essential to be keen about since they affect the thickness.jpg